 Details of packaging and transfer content can be finalized in a later stage (see section 17).

-[The issue of MRNs will be addressed either here or in another section after the concept is more mature.]

 Metadata

 The minimum metadata requirements are set forth in Part 4 of S-100 (Appendix 4a-D for vector data, Parts 4b and 8 for coverage data).
 Product Specification developers should consider whether the metadata elements listed in S-100 are relevant to the data product and which of them are appropriate for its allowed packaging and delivery methods.
 For relevant elements, define appropriate values and restrictions if necessary for the metadata elements listed in S-100 Appendix 4a-D or Parts 4b and 8.
 Developers should note that Part 4b is quite skeletal in S-100 Edition 4 and the development team will need to use the underlying ISO standards and ISO metadata schemas.